 Troubleshooting the error involves methodically addressing its potential causes:

 Check network connectivity.
-Ensure that the device has a stable and strong internet connection: if possible, test our several devices and networks.
+Ensure that the device has a stable and strong internet connection: if possible, test on several devices and networks.

 Review StoreKit configuration.
 Verify the product identifiers in your code match those set up in App Store Connect.
 Make sure your in-app purchases are correctly configured.

 Check receipts validation and transaction states.
-Both the validation process and transaction states should be titled and working correctly.
+Both the validation process and transaction states should be handled correctly.

 Test in sandbox environment.
 Confirm that your sandbox testing account is properly set up and there’s no mismatch between the environment and app settings.
 Test your in-app purchases in this environment to check if they are working as expected.